Turtle-Arena/turtle-arena-data/README.md

-ebx-data
+turtle-arena-data
 ==========

-Extraordinary Beat X is a free and open source cross-platform third-person action game using a modified version of the Spearmint engine.
+Turtle Arena is a free and open source cross-platform third-person action game using a modified version of the Spearmint engine.

 This repository contains the game's data files.
-The game's source code is located at <https://github.com/Extraordinary-Beat-X/ebx-code>.
+The game's source code is located at <https://github.com/Turtle-Arena/turtle-arena-code>.

 Licenses